13 Home Office Life Hacks

 Well, we’re glad you asked.
-We’ve rounded up the best of home office hacks so that you can finally get a handle on that pesky junk drawer, keep your work surface in check, and move you off the dining table and into a designated area that makes getting work done at home a satisfying cross off your to-do list.
+We’ve rounded up the best home office hacks so that you can finally get a handle on that pesky junk drawer, keep your work surface in check, and get off the dining table and into a designated area that makes getting work done at home a satisfying cross off your to-do list.

 Imagine this, you’ve always wanted a home office, but your tiny living space makes it seemingly impossible to fit a swivel chair, let alone a functional desk and other storage units.
 So what are you to do?
-If you utter the word “cloffice” to yourself, you’d be right!
+If you uttered the word “cloffice” to yourself, you’d be right!
 Turning a tiny closet into an office workspace may be one of the more unusual home office hacks on the list, but the result is a practical space that features a floating desk, shelving storage, chic wallpaper (that helps the area feel much larger than it is!), and puck lighting inside of a pendant fixture.
-Plus, the DIY is super budget-friendly coming in at a mere $120 for the complete project.
+Plus, this DIY from Nesting With Grace is super budget-friendly, coming in at a mere $120 for the complete project.

 Whether it be natural sun rays or artificial light from an overhead fixture, an office workspace needs adequate lighting.
 A floating shelf and bulb duo may not be the most typical of home office hacks, but it is one that offers solutions to both storage and brightness needs.
 Talk about a major two for one!

-The IKEA KALLAX shelving unit has long proved its versatility among crafty DIYers.
-While this hack sees the KALLAX system being used in its typical function, as a bookshelf, the wooden feature still adds a creative touch to any home office.
-The eight cubbies in this shelf allow plenty of office storage possibilities, such as wooden baskets, file holders, and even potted plants to keep you company during long workdays.
+The Ikea Kallax shelving unit has long proved its versatility among crafty DIYers.
+While this hack sees the Kallax system being used in its typical function, as a bookshelf, the wooden feature still adds a creative touch to any home office.
+The eight cubbies in this shelf allow for plenty of office storage possibilities, such as wooden baskets, file holders, and even potted plants to keep you company during long workdays.

 Not sure what to do with that awkward space under your stairs?
 Why not turn it into a tiny work area!
 That’s exactly what one clever DIYer did.
-Using an IKEA Alex drawer, LINNMON table top, EKBY shelf, and HECTAR light, this office station looks completely built into the small nook.
+Using an Ikea Alex drawer, Linnmon table top, shelf, and a Hectar light, this office station looks completely built into the small nook.
 Other accessories, like a hanging wire basket and swivel chair, make this chic corner one of the most chic and functional home office hacks on this list.

 Why is a storage unit on wheels the perfect addition to your home office?
 Well, let’s take a look.
 Does a rolling rack have plenty of storage?
 Check.
 Easy mobility?
 Check.
 A sophisticated aesthetic that can mesh with any work area?
 Check and check.
 The only question left is deciding where to fit the organizer in your space!

-Here’s yet another IKEA home office hack to zest up your work area.
-Installing a wire grid, like the BARSÖ trellis, above your workspace creates a chic mood board perfect for storing office supplies.
-Use S hooks and binder clips to suspend images, memos, calendars, and all sorts of desk accessories.
+Here’s yet another Ikea home office hack to zest up your work area.
+Installing a wire grid, available at hardware stores, above your workspace creates a chic mood board perfect for storing office supplies.
+Use S-hooks and binder clips to suspend images, memos, calendars, and all sorts of desk accessories.
 The storage options for your board are as infinite as your imagination allows!